 Are you responsible for communications in your department or college?
 Would you like to find out more about best practice and share ideas with colleagues?
 These sessions are free of charge.
 Refreshments will be available and you are welcome to bring your own lunch.

-The programme for Trinity term 2016 is now complete.
-You can find the slides on the previous workshops page.
-Details of the Michaelmas term workshops will be circulated to the Communications Officers Network in due course.
+The programme for Trinity term 2017 is now open.
+You can find the slides from this term's sessions below and from previous sessions on the previous workshops page.

 These one-hour sessions give a high-level introduction to a current communications topic, with opportunity for questions and discussion.
 Numbers limited to 50-80, depending on room availability.